etwk/blog/content/lists/books.md

 - [ ] She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement
 - [ ] In the Wars: A Doctor's Story of Conflict, Survival and Saving Lives
 - [ ] The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power
-- [ ] It's OK to Be Angry About Capitalism
 - [ ] Saving Freud: The Rescuers Who Brought Him to Freedom
 - [ ] The Guns of August (war history)
 - [ ] Hitler and Stalin: The Tyrants and the Second World War (war history)